-Enrollment in Graduate Courses by Non-Degree Seeking Students submit the non-degree application materials to the graduate school and should also contact the course instructor at least two weeks prior to the course start date.
+Enrollment in Graduate Courses by Non-Degree Seeking Students may be permitted to enroll in selected graduate courses when approved by the appropriate department chairperson and faculty.
+Individuals wishing to take courses as a non-degree seeking student will submit the non-degree application materials to the graduate school and should also contact the course instructor at least two weeks prior to the course start date.

-Any individual holding a baccalaureate degree who does not wish to pursue a graduate degree, or who may not have met the requirements for admission, may be permitted to enroll in selected graduate courses when approved by the appropriate department chairperson and faculty.
+Any individual holding a baccalaureate degree who does not wish to pursue a graduate degree, or who may not have met the requirements for admission,